pagkly/Zed/Investopedia3/Past Due.md

 # Past Due Definition

 > ## Excerpt
 > Past due is a loan payment that has not been made as of its due date.
-The borrower may be subject to late fees, unless there is a grace period.
+The borrower may be subject to late fees, unless there is a [[Investopedia/Investopedia5/A Closer Look at Grace Periods|grace period]].

 ---